 Julie has been deeply engaged in the Artificial Intelligence software community in both the Australian and US markets for the last 5 years, heading up customer engagement, marketing, sales and operations role.

 Additionally Julie has a background and passion for Human Centred Design working in customer experience management consulting for over 15 years and with this Julie brings a wealth of experience in understanding the role emerging technologies play in medium to large organisations, disrupting traditional models of customer experience.

 Julie understands the ethical, moral and practical impacts AI brings to teams and internal corporate processes and is able to assist organisations in unlocking and implementing new models and ways of working with AI in order to balance human and machine interaction for success.

-Sarah has worked and lead teams in Sydney, New York City and London, she also holds a post-graduate with Distinction in Arts Management and Marketing through Deakin University, Australia.
+Sarah has worked and lead teams in Sydney, New York City and London, and holds a post-graduate with Distinction in Business Management and Marketing through Deakin University, Australia.

-Sarah recently graduated with a Diploma from the United Nations after realising her passion is sustainability, humanitarian causes, and ethical artificial intelligence.
-Her hope and dream for the future is to live in a world where safe and ethical artificial intelligence can further develop leadership teams, build sustainable and ethical operations and mitigates risks posed by AI.
+Sarah graduated with a Diploma from the United Nations.
+Her passions include sustainability, humanitarian causes, and Responsible Artificial Intelligence.
+Sarah hopes to live in a world where safe and ethical artificial intelligence will lead to further develop leadership teams, build sustainable and Responsible AI operations, and most importantly mitigate risks posed by AI.

 He’s been part of the start-up community for about 10 years, taking part in the latest and greatest and helping out along the way.

 He’s a web developer at heart.
 Starting his own web design/development business in 1998, he has created some fun and some serious websites for 100s of companies, big and small.